Wellness Blood Tests: What They Check For and Why They Matter

 While comprehensive and valuable, wellness blood tests have some limitations to consider:

-No test is perfect; some may indicate problems that don’t exist or miss actual issues. -
+- False positives and negatives No test is perfect; some may indicate problems that don’t exist or miss actual issues.

-Yet comprehensive panels don’t test for everything.
+- Limited scope Yet comprehensive panels don’t test for everything.
 Many conditions require specific tests not include in standard wellness screenings.

 How to prepare for a wellness blood test